Hyperseeker/password/README.md

 I needed a small project, partly to exercise creativity and partly to cope with depression.

+People liked it, and I'm enjoying working on it, so it's getting developed into something better.

 # Disclaimers

 The game is **not** optimized for anything other than desktop displays.